Platelet adhesion, aggregation, thrombi formation

 Adhesion: platelets adhere around the site of injury.
 Exposed collagen and VWF anchor platelets to the subendothelium via GPIa/IIa and GPIb/IX/V receptors, respectively.

-Activation: platelets change shape, cell-membrane receptors are activated resulting in cell signalling cascade
+Activation: platelets change shape, cell-membrane receptors are activated resulting in a cell signalling cascade.

 Aggregation: platelets and cells aggregate through receptors.